 In Bolder Giving’s story library, you can browse over 180 stories of extraordinary givers — people who have given at least 20%, and often 50% or even 90% of their income (for three years or more), assets, or business profits — and who embody our “risk more, inspire more” qualities.
 We are all influenced more by what is “normal” among our peers; without even noticing it, we judge what is possible by what we see around us.
 Browsing stories of Bold Givers opens our mind and heart to new possibilities.
 Who are you curious about?
 People similar to you?
 People Read more

-This resource was designed and assembled by the Macro evaluation team as a “starter kit” to promote the integration of effective evaluation into grantmaker education programs.
+This resource has been designed and assembled by the Macro International evaluation team with the support of the William and Flora Hewlett Foundation as a starter kit to promote the integration of effective evaluation into grantmaker education programs.
 This core set of tools includes general tips for conducting successful evaluations, guidance and examples for defining and understanding a program’s logic, how-to instructions for designing participant questionnaires, and an annotated guide to existing evaluation resources to support good practice.